loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ## How to deploy kube-loxilb ?

 * If you have chosen external-mode, please make sure loxilb docker is downloaded and installed properly in a node external to your cluster.
 One can follow guides [here](https://loxilb-io.github.io/loxilbdocs/run/) or refer to various other [documentation](https://loxilb-io.github.io/loxilbdocs/#how-to-guides) .
-It is important to have network connectivity from this node to the master nodes of k8s cluster (where kube-loxilb will eventually run) as seen in the above figure.
-(This step can be skipped if running in-cluster mode)
+It is important to have network connectivity from this node to the k8s cluster nodes (where kube-loxilb will eventually run) as seen in the above figure.
+(PS - This step can be skipped if running in-cluster mode)

 * Download the kube-loxilb config yaml :